django-parler/django-parler/docs/background.rst

 Advantages:

-* Works with existing tools, such as South.
+* Works with existing tools, such as the Django migration framework.
 * Unlimited languages can be supported
 * Languages can be added on the fly, no database migrations needed.